Botox Philadelphia, PA

 These treatments can be done in the office in less than an hour and you can achieve amazing results without surgery.
 Dr. Chandler employs his extensive anatomic and surgical experience to all of his non-surgical interventions – so that you will look your best!

 All non-surgical enhancements are performed by plastic surgeon Dr. Chandler himself, not by a non-doctor aid, nurse or doctor without facial cosmetic training.
-You can be sure you will be treated by the hands of a board-certified, fellowship-trained Oculofacial Plastic Surgeon for all of your facial injections.
+You can be sure the hands will treat you of a board-certified, fellowship-trained Oculofacial Plastic Surgeon for all of your facial injections.

 See What our patients are saying